Top Social Media Platforms

 Here’s a quick look at a few of the most popular social media platforms:

 - Twitter.
-The king of the microblogging services, Twitter is the network of choice for mobile users and a good place to start and lead conversations, and also to listen and respond to customers talking about your brand.
+The king of the microblogging services.
+Twitter is the network of choice for mobile users.
+It’s also a good place to start and lead conversations, as well as listen and respond to customers talking about your brand.
 It’s particularly popular with younger, urban dwellers, and, like Instagram, the majority of Twitter users check in daily.

 - YouTube.
 The top video and music sharing site owned by Google is now more popular in terms of viewers than cable TV.
-This is a good place to build a library of videos about your products and services and also value-added “how-to” videos.
+In fact, about three-quarters of U.S. adults and 94 percent of 18- to 24-year-olds use the site.
+YouTube is a good place to build a library of videos about your products and services and also value-added “how-to” videos.

 - Pinterest.
-The fastest-growing social network as of this writing (but that could change in this lightening-quick media space).
-Pinterest is particularly popular among females (women are four times more likely to use the service than men), so it’s used a lot by those in the fashion, food, design, travel, and DIY industries.
+This platform is particularly popular among females.
+41 percent of women say they use the site compared to 16 percent of men, according to a recent survey.
+Pinterest is used a lot by those in the fashion, food, design, travel, and DIY industries.
 The power of using images to capture attention drives the appeal of this visual scrapbook platform.

 - Tumblr.
 Another microblogging site, but unlike Twitter, this is focused on image sharing.
 The better your image content, the more followers you’ll attract.

 - Instagram.
 One of the most popular photo sharing social networks on the mobile Web.
+According to the Pew Research Center, 60 percent of users visit the site on a daily basis.
 If your business can be marketed visually, post images to Instagram and use the integrated sharing for Facebook, Tumblr, and Twitter.

 - Yelp.
 This is the go-to site for customer reviews and ratings on stores, restaurants, and travel-related businesses.
 Physical businesses rely on Yelp ratings to help drive customers to their locations.
 Always provide links to your website and blogs and other social sites so users can get more information.